 Does the contrast between artificiality and nature appeal to you?

-I am interested in turning the concept of German Romanticism in painting on its head.
+I’m interested in turning the concept of German Romanticism in painting on its head.
 Take Caspar David Friedrich, for instance, where man subjugates nature.
-My nature works turn this idea on its head, in the sense that: you can’t actually even see beyond the nearest tree.
-That is a metaphor for the limits of human knowledge.
+In my work it’s the opposite – you can’t actually see beyond the nearest tree.
+That’s a metaphor for the limits of human knowledge.

 What are your next projects?

-At the moment I’m working six days a week, from ten in the morning until midnight.
+At the moment I’m painting six days a week, from ten in the morning until midnight.

 What do you think of living and working in Vienna?

 I feel really at home here; I’ve been here for quite a while now.
-It is a city that is affordable for artists and, with the Academy and the University of Applied Arts, offers a fertile environment for developing and establishing one’s own artistic voice.
-That combination is quite unique.
+It’s one of the few cities where being an artist is still economically viable, and with the Academy and the University of Applied Arts, there’s a real infrastructure for developing a serious artistic practice.
+That combination of affordability and cultural density is something you don’t find easily elsewhere.

 Text: Alexandra Markl